JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 On <b>line 6</b> we're checking if a `draft` key has been set to `true` in the page's front matter.
 Note that using <code class="lang-js">const isDraft = data.draft === true;</code> would also work but because of type coercion any typos would assume that the page is not a draft.
 By explicitly checking for a draft key and that it isn't set to false we can be sure it's meant to be public.

-On <b>line 7</b> we're using the `isDraft` result from line 6 and the `isDevEnv` variable from line 3 to return a boolean result checking that either the page is not marked as a draft or it is but we're in a development environment.
+On <b>line 7</b> we're using the `isDraft` result from line 6 and the `isDevEnv` variable from line 3 to return a boolean result confirming that either the page is not marked as a draft or it is but we're in a development environment.

 #### Using A Draft Folder